real-jame/realjame-old/src/blog/_posts/2023-05-27-general-update-2.md

 Welcome to the 2nd [General Update]({% post_url /blog/2023-03-31-general-update %}).
 It's been almost a month since I've spoken here.
 In fact, it's May! **Almost June?!** My friend Nick has [written an article](https://nick64.me/netlogs/2023/05/first-post-of-may-status-update/) for his personal updates to mark the start of a new month, so you should read that too.
 He's dealing with stuff like money, college, and lots of personal projects... just like me.

-## New general update means new button!
+## New general update means new button

 I'm proud of my animated 88x31 button.
 I don't think my website has gotten any special backlinks yet, other than from Nick64's, but I still like it. **What's a personal website without its own button, after all?**